 Four Key Areas

-Added to this, recovering from COVID-19 creates a crucial opportunity for our sector to respond and contribute to the UKs Green Recovery efforts and net zero carbon agenda by leveraging our combined expertise.
+Added to this, UK's road to 2050 Net Zero targets provides great business opportunities for our sector to respond and contribute.
+We seek to support the net zero carbon agenda by leveraging our combined expertise.

 In order to deliver meaningful change in all these areas, developing skills and retaining the talent of our sector is an essential underlying and ongoing challenge which must be overcome.

-Actuate UK leads the industry response to the Building Safety agenda, delivery of the post COVID recovery, action plans for net zero carbon goals, addressing the skills gap and to provide leadership and champion the changes in industry culture that they both demand.
+Actuate UK leads the industry response to the new Building Safety regulations, action plans for net zero carbon goals, campaigns for a better and fair business environment while addressing the skills gap issues.
+We provide leadership and champion the positive changes needed in industry culture.

-For more details on Actuate UK policy areas, please read below or download our Actuate UK Manifesto.
+For more details on Actuate UK policy areas, please read below and download our Actuate UK Manifesto.

 On the route from design and construction through to the lifetime operation of UK buildings and infrastructure, engineering services provides the pathway to whole-life value.